How to earn and multiply your miles—even when you’re on the ground

 6. Get miles for a home stay

 Even if you don’t stay with a traditional hotel company, there are miles to be had.
-Both Delta and Virgin America offer miles for staying with Airbnb.
-Virgin America’s Elevate program will soon merge with Alaska Mileage Plan, and the continuation of the Airbnb partnership is unclear so rack up those miles while you can!
+Delta offers miles for staying with Airbnb and Alaska Airlines’s Mileage Plan allows you to earn miles when you stay at partnering hotels.

 7. Share your opinion or travel advice